-Thus it seems difficult to defend any claims about the laws of nature.
+Thus it seems difficult to defend knowledge of claims about laws of nature.

 We do not have any experience of the future, so they can not be confirmed by experience.

 If they are matters of fact, they have to be traceable back to original sense impressions.